Japanese amber: Use

 Due to its soft and easy to damage surface Japanese amber is not widely used.
 It can be found in jewellery as a decorative gemstone or to decorate clothes and utility items.
-In Kaliningrad, a recovered decorative pillow from the 6th century decorated with Japanese amber was a part of the exhibition.
+A recovered decorative pillow from the 6th century decorated with Japanese amber was a part of an exhibition in Kaliningrad.
 Modern artists prefer to use Baltic amber, as it is easier to work with and has similar aesthetic values.